equinor/neqsimhome/README.md

 * [Example of use of API from Python](https://github.com/EvenSol/NeqSim-Colab/blob/master/API/java/example/TEGprocess.ipynb)

 ## NeqSimLive
-NeqSimLive is a collection of APIs used for simulation and performance monitoring of process plants.
+NeqSimLive is a collection of container based APIs used for simulation and performance monitoring of process plants.
 NeqSimLive APIs are typically consumed by company specific tools for scheduling calculations, visualization and writing of data.
 Support on developing digital twin components for flow assurance, process and transport can be reqested from the [Energy and Process Technology group](https://www.ntnu.no/ansatte/even.solbraa) at NTNU.
 * API template for [NeqSimLive Process Digital Twin](https://github.com/equinor/NeqSimLive-api-template)
 * NeqSimLive API components